Trump ends press briefing after defending pro-hydroxychloroquine doctor who says virus has a 'cure'

 HYDROXYCHLOROQUINE SAVES LIVES, STUDY FINDS ...
 MEDIA CHANGES TUNE AFTER MOCKING TRUMP FOR BACKING DRUG

 Trump asserted that the merits of the drug have become politicized.
 He noted that Twitter had taken down his Twitter post highlighting research on the virus.
+And, many media organizations relentlessly mocked the president for touting the drug's possible benefits earlier in the year.

 At a March 19 White House briefing, Trump had remarked: "Now, a drug called chloroquine, and some people would add to it, hydroxychloroquine, so chloroquine or hydroxychloroquine ... [has] shown very encouraging, very, very encouraging early results."
 The president acknowledged that the drug may not "go as planned" and that more testing was needed, but that "we’re going to be able to make that drug available almost immediately."